l1990790120/l1990790120.github.io/content/about.md

 <p class="amp-left">I am currently Software Engineer at PeerIQ (New York, NY), where I build</p>

+* Breaking legacy system into more microservice and container-based architecture.
+Swapping big-boxes with more distributable, flexible serverless infrastructure with minimal code changes.
 * Big data applications and systems to analyze hundreds of billions of consumer credit records in spark, scala, hive, presto or whatever that works
 * Breaking down monolith application into microservices with kafka, python and go.